Probabilistic Deep Learning for Real-Time Large Deformation Simulations: Results

 \textbf{Effect of changing the distribution of applied forces}

-Deterministic network has been trained by using single point load examples only.
-But in the prediction phase we apply multiple force, Figure~\ref{multiple_force} shows one such example where random multiple forces are applied on the top edge, U-Net is able to closely follow the FEM solution.
-Solution accuracy of multiple point load cases can be improved by incorporating multiple point loads in the training data.
+Deterministic U-Net has been trained by using single point load examples only, but we would like to check how it performs when multiple point load input is given for the prediction.
+Figure~\ref{fig: multiple_force} shows one such example where random multiple forces are applied on the top edge, U-Net is able to closely follow the reference FEM solution.
+Figure~\ref{fig: error_multiple} shows the $L_2$ norm of the error across the beam, it shows a different trend for this example.
+Though the deformation is higher in the free end region and at the point of application of forces, a higher error is observed at a different location also.
+Solution accuracy of multiple point load cases can be improved by incorporating multiple point loads in the training phase.
+Also, the relative error for the tip with respect to its displacement magnitude for this example is 0.6\%.

-Also when we do predictions for the point loads applied on nodes as we move in the perpendicular direction of training zone, error values increase.
-Consider the 2D-beam example.
-Training has been done by applying random point loads on the top line.
-To illustrate a small example, we apply a vertical force of 1.5N on each of the 4 nodes of the free edge of the beam.
-Figure~\ref{training_away} shows as we move away from the training zone, the mean error($e$) and maximum error observed for the example increases.
-Figure \ref{training_away} also shows uncertainty of prediction for the dof on which point load is applied.
-As one can infer, Bayesian U-Net is not giving reliable uncertainty estimates, as we move away from training dataset in spatial directions, this is one of the limitations of the method.